 Car insurance for a 17-year-old driver is not cheap; there’s no way around that.
-One reason car insurance is more expensive for teens is that they have minimal experience behind the wheel.
-Car insurance companies are aware of this and charge policy holders more for teen-driver coverage.
+Insurance is more expensive for teens because they have minimal experience behind the wheel and high accident frequency rates.
+Car insurance companies are aware of this and charge policyholders more for teen-driver coverage.
 However, there are some things you can do to save money on your teen’s car insurance.

 How Much Does Car Insurance Cost for a 17-Year-Old?

 The easiest way to save money on car insurance for 17-year-olds is to add them to a parent’s existing policy rather than trying to get them a policy of their own.
 For example, if you add a teen to your car insurance, you’ll pay an average of $3,139 a year.
 That’s quite an increase, but if you bought your teen their own policy, you would pay $4,621 on average or $1,482 more.

 Many rating factors affect what you pay for car insurance, even for teens, so you may find different rates.
 However, the fact that it’s more expensive to get a separate policy for a teen will hold true, and most 17-year-olds are not legally allowed to purchase their own car insurance policy without the consent of a parent or guardian.

 Family Policy vs. Individual Policy for a 17-Year-Old

 Cheapest Car Insurance for 17-Year-Old Males and Females

 Male teens pay about 12% more than females for car insurance.
 This difference translates to an average increase of $398 to insure a male teen over a female teen driver.
 The rate is higher because insurance companies have determined that males are more likely than females to engage in risky behaviors behind the wheel.
 Additionally, male teens receive more driving citations than female drivers, have higher accident frequency and file more insurance claims than females.